google/making_with_ml/ai_dubs/README.md

 Use the option `--dubSrc` to generate a dubbed version of the video in the source language (i.e. without translation).

+Use `--srt` to generate subtitles/closed captions in the source language.

 To change the computer voice used in dubs, find the name of a supported voice [here](https://cloud.google.com/text-to-speech/docs/voices) and pass it to the tool as a dictionary:

         python dubber.py my_movie_file.mp4 "en" outputDirectory --targetLangs '["ja", "es"]' --voices '{"ja": "ja-JP-Standard-A	", "es": "es-ES-Standard-A"}'